 Common adverse effects may include, but may not be limited to muscular pain, temporary muscle spasm, temporary joint or tendon pain, and local erythema or skin redness.

 Consult the CoolTone® User Manual for a complete list of Contraindications, Warnings, Precautions, and potential side effects.
 Treatment applications that deviate from the guidelines are not recommended.

 Natrelle® Breast Implants IMPORTANT SAFETY INFORMATION

 - Breast implants are not considered lifetime devices.
-The longer people have them, the greater the chances are that they will develop complications, some of which will require more surgery
+The longer patients have them, the greater the chance they will develop complications, some of which will require more surgery

 - Breast implants have been associated with the development of a cancer of the immune system called breast implant–associated anaplastic large cell lymphoma (BIA-ALCL).
 This cancer occurs more commonly in patients with textured breast implants than smooth implants, although rates are not well defined.
 Some patients have died from BIA-ALCL

 - Patients receiving breast implants have reported a variety of systemic symptoms, such as joint pain, muscle aches, confusion, chronic fatigue, autoimmune diseases, and others.
 Individual patient risk for developing these symptoms has not been well established.
 Some patients report complete resolution of symptoms when the implants are removed without replacement

 Natrelle® Breast Implants are indicated for women for the following:

 - Breast augmentation for women at least 22 years old for silicone-filled implants and breast augmentation for women at least 18 years old for saline-filled implants.
 This includes primary breast augmentation to increase the breast size, as well as revision surgery to correct or improve the result of a primary breast augmentation surgery